Updated on September 4, 2024

 At the checkin counter, which wasn’t very well-staffed to begin with (typical for the summer of 2022), there was only one agent available to process the reaccomodation of a planeful of tired people so the lines were predictably long.
 I was a bit shocked that the ground manager was asking people one-by-one about their final destinations, I thought in the year 2022 American Airlines should have decent IT to handle that automatically.

-Initially, the plan was for American Airlines to charter a bus that would send Philadelphia-bound passengers to Philadelphia, while for trying to accomodate connecting passengers from Newark.
+Initially, the plan was for American Airlines to charter a bus that would send Philadelphia-bound passengers to Philadelphia, whil trying to accommodate connecting passengers from Newark.
 Since Newark wasn’t a hub for American Airlines, and probably the ticket agent soon realized there weren’t enough availability for flights from Newark that day (or she got tired at handling a planeful of people so this would send them out of her way), they soon encouraged everyone to get on that bus to Philadelphia, where American Airlines operated more flights.
 The chartered bus didn’t arrive until 11am, and with that my friend and I decided to get on that bus.

 So two hours later, we arrived at Philadelphia Airport at around 1pm, not in a good shape with little rest since last night.
 The checkin agent informed me that direct flights to Washington Reagan were fully booked for the next two days, and they could only put me on standby for AA4910 which would depart at 3:40pm.
-At that time, I had the option for a confirmed seat on some connecting flights back to Washington Reagan, which the agent first said there weren’t, until I showed them the search results on my cell phone.
+At that time, I had the option for a confirmed seat on some connecting flights back to Washington Reagan, which the agent first said there weren’t, until I showed him the search results on my cell phone.
 In my opinion it’s not a professional move.
 On this note, the customer service desk past security was much better, despite being located a bit out of the way.
-The connecting flights would depart around 4pm. so my plan was to grab a confirmed seat on the connecting flights, and standby for the direct flight at the same time.
+The connecting flights would depart around 4pm.
+So my plan was to grab a confirmed seat on the connecting flights, and standby for the direct flight at the same time.
 In case I didn’t make the standby, I would probably have to run around the terminal for the confirmed connecting flights.
 A few phone calls later the agent said he couldn’t do that, it’s either standby for direct flight or confirmed connecting flight.
 Since I would be second on the standby list, he dictated the standby and I took it.

 So once past security, I raced to the food court and grabbed some food, since I hadn’t eaten much for more than 15 hours.
 Then it’s just praying for the best for the standby.